Marjory Warren: Death

 Warren died in hospital (Maizières-lès-Metz), France on 5 September 1960 following a car accident.
 She was on her way to a conference in Germany at the time.
 A memorial service held on 1 October 1960 at St Pancras Church, London after her cremation in Strasbourg.

 An acute medical unit in Charing Cross Hospital is dedicated to her.
+There is also a unit in Stepping Hill Hospital Stockport that bears her name.